brookin8/brookin8.github.io/_posts/2017-10-20-Vuetify and Vue Router.markdown

 The basic way you would approach this problem is to start with an index.html page to hold your intro.
 You might then create a blog.html to host your blog homepage, and a post1.html, post2.html, etc. for each post.
 Finally, you create a navigation bar that links you between all of these different pages.

-An SPA would create index.html.
-And that's it.
+An SPA would create index.html - and that's it.

-At least as far as html goes.
 With an SPA, you have only one page that is dynamically re-rendered and updated as the user interacts with it.

-If this sounds complicated, you just have to think back to components (from the previous post).
-You can essentially store each different view of the page that the user might need in it's own component, and call it as needed.

-The easiest way to accomplish this is with the [official vue-router library](https://github.com/vuejs/vue-router).
-To get started, you simply npm install it, and use it with Vue CLI.
+The easiest way to accomplish this with Vue is to utilize the [official vue-router library](https://github.com/vuejs/vue-router).
+To get started, you simply npm install it, and use it in conjunction with Vue CLI.

 Before I start, here's a resource I found immensely helpful: [Scotch Tutorial](https://scotch.io/tutorials/getting-started-with-vue-router).

 When you create a new template in Vue CLI, you have the option to include Vue Router.
-Select Yes.
-This will automatically create a src/router/index.js file for you.
+If you select "Yes", it will automatically create a src/router/index.js file for you.
 In this file, it will also have already imported Vue and Router from the appropriate files.

 Underneath this, you simply import the components you will be rendering on the page as different views.
-You then call **Vue.use(Router)** , and export default a new Router.
+You then call **Vue.use(Router)** , and export ("default") a new Router.
 It's within this portion that you define your different routes.

 ### Here's an example (src/router/index.js):